vanceeasleaf/json-editor/README.md

 {
   "type": "object",
   "properties": {
-    "name": {"type": "string"},
+    "name": { "type": "string" },
-    "age": {"type": "integer"}
+    "age": { "type": "integer" }
   },
   "defaultProperties": ["name"]
 }
 ```

 Now, only the `name` property above will be included by default.
 You can use the "Object Properties" button
 to add the "age" property back in.

 ### format

 JSON Editor supports many different formats for schemas of type `string`.
 They will work with schemas of type `integer` and `number` as well, but some formats may produce weird results.
 If the `enum` property is specified, `format` will be ignored.

 JSON Editor uses HTML5 input types, so some of these may render as basic text input in older browsers:

-*  color
+- color
-*  date
+- date
-*  datetime
+- datetime
-*  datetime-local
+- datetime-local
-*  email
+- email
-*  month
+- month
-*  password
+- password
-*  number
+- number
-*  range
+- range
-*  tel
+- tel
-*  text
+- text
-*  textarea
+- textarea
-*  time
+- time
-*  url
+- url
-*  week
+- week

 Here is an example that will show a color picker in browsers that support it: